chris-vroegop/CleanExit/README.md

 A simple UI is included to allow the user to select what data to clear on reload.

 Currently only Chrome is supported as Firefox Manifest V3 background service workers are [still disabled](https://github.com/mozilla/web-ext/issues/2532) by default.

+*Available from the Chrome Web Store <a href="https://chromewebstore.google.com/detail/cleanexit/chjjljigikgecfimljpjkbmdkiiimaop">here</a>.*

 ## Local development